PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/anomaly_detection.en.md

 1. <b>Pipeline Integration</b>

 The unsupervised anomaly detection module can be integrated into PaddleX pipelines such as [Image_anomaly_detection](../../../pipeline_usage/tutorials/cv_pipelines/image_anomaly_detection.en.md).
 Simply replace the model path to update the unsupervised anomaly detection module of the relevant pipeline.
-In pipeline integration, you can use high-performance inference and service-oriented deployment to deploy your model.
+In pipeline integration, you can use high-performance inference and serving deployment to deploy your model.

 2. <b>Module Integration</b>